Redocly/redocly-cli/docs/guides/replace-servers-url.md

 Redocly allows you to use [custom decorators](../custom-plugins/custom-decorators.md) to modify content in the API description during the bundling process.

+You can use this method to create multiple instances of an API description file from a single source, each with a different server.
+For example, you can have separate API descriptions configured with your mock server and your production server, or separate API files for each of your customers.

 This page describes how to replace the server URL with a decorator for a given environment.

 ## Prerequisites